Frequently asked questions: commercial rebates

 Where can I purchase a qualified product?

 You can purchase qualifying products wherever the equipment is sold (including local retailers, online retailers, or through a professional contractor).
 Only equipment that meets the efficiency guidelines defined in the rebate applications will be eligible for the rebate (please check the rebate applications for details on efficiency levels and requirements).
+Find a contractor using our tool.

 Do I need to have a contractor install the equipment for the rebate?

 Equipment and products must be installed by a professional contractor according to manufacturer specifications and state and local codes, with the exception of steam traps, programmable thermostats and pre-rinse spray valves.
 While the use of a professional contractor is not required for these products, it is strongly encouraged.
 This helps to ensure safety and the proper installation of natural gas equipment.
-Nicor Gas and energySMART do not endorse nor guarantee any contractors or their work.
+Nicor Gas does not endorse nor guarantee any contractors or their work.

 I am a landlord of an eligible commercial property.
 Am I eligible for the rebates?